 To control cloud costs, many companies continue to use solutions that rely on manual tasks such as meticulous resource tagging or setting precise usage thresholds to avoid cost spikes.

-There is no reason why FinOps should continue this way; automation tools are already solving so many problems in our industry, so why not use them here too?
-After all, the ultimate goal of FinOps is reducing cloud expenses.
-Cost optimization solutions can bring teams to this stage within minutes.
+There is no reason why cloud FinOps should continue this way; automation tools are already solving so many problems in our industry, so why not use them here too?
+After all, the ultimate goal of FinOps is to reduce cloud expenses.
+Cloud cost optimization solutions can bring teams to this stage within minutes.

-Cost visibility is the core of FinOps, and it brings serious cost savings when combined with automation.
-Here’s how to implement it fast.
+Cloud cost visibility is the core of FinOps, and it brings serious cloud cost savings when combined with automation.
+Here’s how to implement it quickly.

 FinOps step 1: Cloud cost visibility